 Explore the Towns in the Smoky Mountains

 We’ve told you about some of the best mountain towns in Tennessee, and now we bet you can’t wait to come explore!
 All of the towns are just a short drive from each other, so you’ll have no trouble visiting them all while you’re in the Smoky Mountains.
-Gatlinburg is the place to go when you want gorgeous mountain views and a mountain town feel, where Pigeon Forge and Sevierville are perfect for families looking for non-stop action.
+Gatlinburg is the place to go when you want gorgeous mountain views and a mountain town feel, whereas Pigeon Forge and Sevierville are perfect for families looking for non-stop action.
 Pittman Center and Wears Valley show a more peaceful side of the Smokies, welcoming those who want to escape the hustle and bustle and take in the beauty of the mountains.

 Where to Stay in the Smoky Mountains

-When you stay with Timber Tops Cabin Rentals, you will have the perfect home base for exploring all of the best towns in the Smoky Mountains.
+When you stay with us, you will have the perfect home base for exploring all of the best towns in the Smoky Mountains.
 Our cabins in Sevier County come with your choice of amazing amenities, including decks with rocking chairs and hot tubs, stunning mountain views, fully furnished kitchens, awesome game rooms, and incredible theater rooms.
 With everything from 1 bedroom cabins to 15 bedroom lodges, we are sure to have the ideal accommodations for your escape.
 To start planning your vacation to the best mountain towns in Tennessee, browse our selection of cabin rentals in the Smoky Mountains!